The Best Essential Oil Recipes for Roller Bottles

 Apply to wrists, spine, and collarbone several times throughout the day and apply to the bottoms of your feet at night before bed.

 You can check out my homemade wellness blend for a more affordable alternative to Thieves essential oil.
-It works just as well at a fraction of the price!
+It works just as well for a fraction of the price!

 Nausea Relief Roller Blend Recipe